 The Creation of the National Indian Council on Aging

-The National Indian Council on Aging, Inc. (NICOA) is a 501(c)(3) nonprofit organization founded in 1976 by members of the National Tribal Chairmen’s Association that called for a national organization focused on aging American Indian and Alaska Native elders.
+The National Indian Council on Aging, Inc. (NICOA) is a 501(c)(3) nonprofit organization founded in 1976 by members of the National Tribal Chairmen’s Association who called for a national organization focused on aging American Indian and Alaska Native elders.
 Members included the late Wendell Chino (Mescalero Apache), the late Joe DeLaCruz (Quinault) and other tribal leaders.
-These leaders saw the need for a national organization whose sole purpose would be to advocate for improved comprehensive health, social services and economic wellbeing of American Indian and Alaska Native elders.
+These leaders saw the need for a national organization whose sole purpose would be to advocate for improved comprehensive health, social services and economic well-being of American Indian and Alaska Native elders.